ashita03/Bone-Fracture-Detection/README.md

 The Overview tab provides information about the different models used for bone fracture detection, their significance, and performance metrics.

 ### Testing Tab
-In the Testing tab, users can test the models by uploading images and observing the detection results.
+In the Testing tab, users can test the models by uploading images and observing the detection results that includes the output class and the respective bounding box and scores.

 ##  Working Demo